section-engineering-education/engineering-education/content/articles/advancement-of-swing-frameworks-in-java/index.md

  // PaintComponent() function needs to be overriden.
  @Override
  protected void paintComponent(Graphics j) {
- // You will have to call the superclass method first. super.paintComponent(j);
+ // Superclass method calling  first has to be done. super.paintComponent(j);
+ // Declaring of variables
  int a, b, a2, b2;
- // Get the Dimensions of the component. int height = getHeight();
+ // We are getting the dimensions. int hgt = getHeight();
- int width = getWidth();
+ // Declaring Method for getting height and width. int wdt = getWidth();
  // Getting the insets.
  ins = getInsets();
- // Draw nine lines whose endpoints are generated randomly . for(int i=0; i < 9; i++) {
+ // Randomly produced endpoints of nine lines are drawn. for(int i=0; i < 9; i++) {
- // At this point we will be acquiring random coordinates. a = rand.nextInt(width-ins.left);
+ // At this point we will be acquiring random coordinates. a = rand.nextInt(wdt-ins.left);
- b = rand.nextInt(height-ins.bottom);
+ b = rand.nextInt(hgt-ins.bottom);
- a2 = rand.nextInt(width-ins.left);
+ a2 = rand.nextInt(wdt-ins.left);
- b2 = rand.nextInt(height-ins.bottom);
+ b2 = rand.nextInt(hgt-ins.bottom);
  // Drawing of the lines.
  j.drawLine(a, b, a2, b2);
  }
  }
 }
-// illustrating how painting is right away carried out onto the panel. public class PaintDemo {
+// Description of painting onto the plane. public class PaintDemo {
+ // Creation of an object for JLabel.
- JLabel jlab;
+ JLabel lbJ;
+ // Creation of class PaintPanel.
  PaintPanel jj;
  PaintDemo() {
- // Formation of a new JFrame repository.
+ // JFrame repository is created.
- JFrame jfrm = new JFrame("Paint Demo");
+ JFrame frJ = new JFrame("Paint Demo");
- // The frame require's an initial size. jfrm.setSize(400, 400);
+ // Defining the area to be displayed at execution. frJ.setSize(400, 400);
- // End the program if the user happens to close the swing application. jfrm.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
+ // End the program on closing of the swing application. frJ.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
  // Creation of the panel that will need painting. jj = new PaintPanel();
- jfrm.add(jj);
+ frJ.add(jj);
  // Showing the display .
- jfrm.setVisible(true);
+ frJ.setVisible(true);
  }
+ // Declaring the main method.
  public static void main(String args[]) {
  // Thread event execution are created in relation to the frame.
  SwingUtilities.invokeLater(() -> {